SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

    Memberwise initializers will only exist if default values are provided for all properties.

 Unlike structures, class instances do not receive a default memberwise initializer.
-(Initializers are described in more detail in :doc:`InitializationAndInheritance`.)
+(Initializers are described in more detail in :doc:`Initialization`.)

 .. _CustomTypes_ValueTypesAndReferenceTypes: